 This award is given in memory of Sheila Forsner who rose above her own tragedy and triumphed in educating and inspiring others.

-Margaret’s continued support of victims and lifesaving efforts make her a worthy recipient of this award.
+Heather’s continued support of victims and lifesaving efforts make her a worthy recipient of this award.
 Congratulations!

 “No one is useless in this world who lightens the burden of it for anyone else.”